bruce-hill/tomo/docs/nums.md

 Tomo has a separate concept for expressing the lack of a defined value: optional types.
 Consequently, Tomo has merged these two concepts, so `NaN` is called `none` and has the type `Num?` or `Num32?`.
-In this way, it's no different from optional integers or optional arrays.
+In this way, it's no different from optional integers or optional lists.
 This means that if a variable has type `Num`, it is guaranteed to not hold a NaN value.
 This also means that operations which may produce NaN values have a result type of `Num?`.
 For example, division can take two non-NaN values and return a result